INVISIBLE THREADS ARE THE STRONGEST TIES

 Anonymity and distance can often characterize the ways in which individuals move through physical spaces, their daily routines, and behaviours.
 Mundane tasks: a commute to work; a stop for a coffee; grabbing lunch.
 However, by elevating an element of chance connection with others during into such tasks, there is potential to amplify the connection or curiosity of others with whom we share space, interact with, and form community.

-A collection of individuals will be given beacons to wear that indicate proximity to each other as they move through their daily routines and spaces.
+Individuals will be given beacons that indicate proximity to each other as they move through their daily routines and spaces.
 The beacons will translate this proximity into a sensory experience for each depending on their relation to each other by using lights that grow brighter when people are closer, and dimmer, or off when further apart.
 The participants will not have any other indicators of proximity such as direction, or identity of the other participant without intersecting with them directly.

 Enhancing the intersection of strangers as a means to disrupt the patterns in which one exists and amplify the moments that may otherwise be lost in the repetition and routine, this work intends to create curiosity about community and others that we share our communal spaces and routines with; to acknowledging chance - situatedness and temporality of interaction - and the creation of a varied experience in its retelling.